Mina Deocareza

 I also realized that such pens required special notebooks, so I had to get new ones, too.
 At some point, I heard of the Traveler’s Notebook (TN).
 It didn’t take long before I got one for myself.

 Before I knew it, I was already looking at photos of TN spreads on Pinterest.
 They all looked amazing and I thought I should make my notes and journal pages look great as well.
 How?
-Well, by using stickers and washi tapes.
+Well, by using stickers and washi tape.

-I already had some washi samples at home back then.
+I already had some washi tape samples at home back then.
 A few months prior, I volunteered to buy washi tape rolls and a nice washi tape organizer for my partner’s friend.
 They were having an exchange gift in their college org and the person whose name he had randomly picked turned out to be a huge washi tape fan.
 Since I had just gotten into online shopping at the time and was very excited to explore Shopee further, I thought scouring the platform for the best washi tape deals would be fun.

 However, I made a huge mistake at some point and ordered some washi tape samples instead of getting full rolls.
 Unfortunately, I could no longer cancel my order, so I just decided to keep them for myself.
 They had nice designs, anyway; using them on my notebooks would not hurt at all.
 Little did I know, I’d also fall into the washi tape rabbit hole in a few months.